kdheepak/tabline.nvim/README.md

 # Lualine tabline support

-Shadmansaleh's fork of `lualine` now has buffers and tabs as components: <https://github.com/shadmansaleh/lualine.nvim/pull/42>
+[`nvim-lualine/lualine.nvim`](https://github.com/nvim-lualine/lualine.nvim) now has buffers and tabs as components.
 If you are not interested in binding buffers to tabs, I'd recommend using those components.
-They also work well in any section.
+They work well in any section.

 If you'd still like to use tabline with lualine's tabline instead, you can do the following: